Himation: Wearing styles

 Himation is not kept in place using pins, unlike other types of Ancient Greek overgarments.
 When worn by men, the himation is draped over the left shoulder and wrapped around the rest of their body, except for their right arms.
 For women, the himation allows for either the right or the left arm to be freed from the garment.

 Vases depicting life during the start of Archaic Greece showed that men of all ages and social classes wore the himation over the chiton.
-But by the 6th century, only certain groups of men continued to wear both (e.g., priests, father of the bride, mythological figures); unmarried men and married men alike only wore the himation.
 Women also started wearing both the chiton and himation during the same period and continued the practice into the Hellenistic period.
 Older boys, who are above the age of ephebos, when not wearing the style followed by adult men, covered their entire body with the himation.

-Though there is no exact rule to follow in wearing himation – except during worship in Greek sanctuaries – the style which a person adopts can provide a different meaning and society judges a person's character from how they chose to wear their himation.
-Which body parts they chose to reveal also led others to perceive them differently.
+The style which a person adopts can provide a different meaning and society judges a person's character from how they chose to wear their himation.
 Ancient Greek philosophers at the time mention this perspective in their works.
 One of them, Theophrastus, described Boorishness in his work Characters, as a person who sits while allowing his himation to be draped above his knees.

-For women, himation can also be worn as veils, as depicted in several vases from the Archaic era.
-Despite this, women rarely wore himation without a chiton, especially those of the elite class.
+Ancient Greek gods are often described as wearing himation in various situations.
+For example, Athena has been described as wearing an attic helmet, a peplos, an aegis with a small gorgoneion, and a himation.
+Another god that has been described as wearing a himation was Dionysos.
+In an explanation of a piece of artwork at the Baltimore Museum of Art, Dionysos is described as wearing "a himation and ivy wreath and carries Kantharos in uplifted left hand".

+Not only did the everyday people of ancient Greek society wear himation, but the most divine figures throughout ancient Greece's history wore himation as well, showing just how popular of a garment it was.